Orbit Data and Resources on Active GNSS Satellites

-4. The current active GPS constellation consists of 8 Block IIA satellites, 12 Block IIRs, 7 Block IIR-Ms, and 4 Block IIFs for a total of 31 satellites and is under FOC (Full Operational Capability).
+4. The current active GPS constellation consists of 6 Block IIA satellites, 12 Block IIRs, 7 Block IIR-Ms, and 6 Block IIFs for a total of 31 satellites and is under FOC (Full Operational Capability).
 The constellation is in the 24+3 (or “Expandable 24”) configuration with satellites occupying the fore and aft bifuracted slots in the B, D, and F planes.
-There are currently five reserve satellites, SVNs 27, 32, 35, 37, and 49 near slots A1, F2-F, B1-F, C1, and B1-F, respectively.
-SVN49 transmitted signals as PRN30 between May 9 and August 7, 2013.
-SVN32 transmitted signals as PRN30 between August 22 and September 16, 2013.
-SVN37 transmitted signals as PRN30 between September 19 and October 7, 2013.
+There are currently five reserve satellites, SVNs 27, 32, 35, 36, and 37, and one test satellite, 49, near slots A1, F2-F, B1-F, C2, C1, and B1-F, respectively.
 SVN27 transmitted signals as PRN30 between December 3 and 17, 2013.
+SVN49 transmitted signals as PRN30 between December 19, 2013, and February 10, 2014, and as PRN06 between April 3 and May 5, 2014.
 These satellites were set unhealthy and not included in broadcast almanacs.

 6. SVN35 and 36 carry onboard corner-cube reflectors for satellite laser ranging (SLR).
-SLR tracking of the satellites permits analysts to differentiate between onboard clock errors and satellite ephemeris errors in GPS tracking.
+SLR tracking of the satellites permitted analysts to differentiate between onboard clock errors and satellite ephemeris errors in GPS tracking.